 Interested in concentrating in chemistry?
 Start here:

-Please email Gregg Tucci to schedule a meeting.
-Gregg can help you generate and upload a plan of study to the documents section of your my.harvard.edu account.
-Then, if you wish to declare the concentration, Submit a Declaration Concentration request on my.harvard.edu.
-Please contact Gregg Tucci with any questions.
+Get in with Gregg Tucci, who can help you strategize how to navigate your undergraduate studies, and generate and upload a plan of study to the documents section of your my.harvard.edu account.
+If/when you wish to declare your concentration, submit a declaration concentration request on my.harvard.edu.

 Activities & Resources

-- Bureau of Study Counsel: academic counseling, workshops and discussions, peer tutoring, and more
+The Bureau of Study Counsel offers academic counseling, workshops and discussions, peer tutoring, and more.

-- Office of Career Services: create strong resumes, CVs, and cover letters; find internships, fellowships and jobs
+The Office of Career Services offers guidance and programming to help you feel confident and prepared to take the first steps in your career.
+Learn to create strong resumes, CVs, and cover letters; find summer internships, fellowships and jobs.

 Teaching Laboratory Safety Program